Age Structured Epidemic Model under Vaccination with Vector Transmission: An age-structured SISUV model

 We consider a human population structured by age $x \in [0,A]$ where $A$ is the maximum age in the population and time $t \ge 0$.
 Vaccinated individuals are additionally structured by vaccination age $y \ge 0$, representing the time elapsed since vaccination.
 The total population density at time $t$ and age $x$ is defined by

-where $Q(t,x)$ and $J(t,x)$ denote the densities of non-vaccinated susceptible and non-vaccinated infected individuals, respectively, and $S(t,x,y)$ and $I(t,x,y)$ denote vaccinated susceptible and vaccinated infected individuals respectively with vaccination age $y$.
+where $Q(t,x)$ and $J(t,x)$ denote the densities of non-vaccinated susceptible and infected individuals, respectively, and $S(t,x,y)$ and $I(t,x,y)$ denote the densities of vaccinated susceptible and infected individuals, respectively, with vaccination age $y$.
 The total host population is given by

-The mosquito population is divided into susceptible mosquitoes $u(t)$ and infected mosquitoes $v(t)$, with total population $M(t) = u(t) + v(t)$.
+The mosquito population is divided into susceptible mosquitoes $u(t)$ and infected mosquitoes $v(t)$, with total population $\mathit{M}(t) = u(t) + v(t)$.
 The non-vaccinated susceptible population evolves according to

-where Infection occurs through contact between susceptible humans and infected mosquitoes, with $\vartheta(x)$ denoting the age-dependent transmission rate from mosquitoes to humans, $\mu(x)$ denotes the age-dependent natural mortality rate assumed to be independent of the infection status, $\gamma$ is the recovery rate, and $\nu_S$ is the vaccination rate of susceptible individuals.
+where infection occurs through contact between susceptible humans and infected mosquitoes, with $\vartheta(x)$ denoting the age-dependent transmission rate from mosquitoes to humans, $\mu(x)$ denotes the age-dependent natural mortality rate assumed to be independent of the infection status, $\gamma$ is the recovery rate, and $\nu_S$ is the vaccination rate of susceptible individuals.
 We assume that all newborns are free of dengue infection and therefore enter exclusively into the non-vaccinated susceptible class with birth rate $b(x)$.
 The non-vaccinated infected population satisfies

 where $\nu_I$ represents the vaccination rate of infected individuals.
 Vaccinated susceptible individuals are structured by both chronological and vaccination age and satisfy

 where $\Omega(y)$ denotes the vaccination-age dependent efficacy function, representing the level of protection conferred by vaccination age $y$.
 Similarly, vaccinated infected individuals satisfy